Skip to content

 Create New Test Case

-If you want to create a test case in a specific folder - select corresponding row in the table, otherwise the test case will be created in the root folder.
-Click the New Test Case button at the bottom of the view and provide necessary details in the opened modal dialog.
+If you want to create a test case in a specific folder, select the corresponding row in the table; otherwise, the test case will be created in the root folder.
+Click the New Test Case button at the bottom of the view and provide the necessary details in the opened modal dialog.

 Test Sets View